Losses are part of the game. Keep them in perspective.

 The biggest mistake players make is play too many hands.
 They tend to get involved in too many high risk or marginal situations as a substitute for dealing with their boredom.
 Poker, when played well, can be quite boring because you're folding 90% of the time, but still staying connected and involved in the game.

 4. Play 75% of your hands in position.

 Since there is a significant advantage in acting last, most hands should be played in position.
-If you divide the table up into 4 sections – Blinds, Early Position, Middle Position and Late Position – 75% of your playable hands should be played in Middle or Late Position.
+If you divide the table up into 4 sections – Blinds, Early Position, Middle Position and Late Position – 75% of the hands you elect to play should be played in Middle or Late Position.

 5. Make positive expected value (+e.v.) decisions

-Anyone who doesn't have a clear understanding of these tips will have difficulty apply them.
-If you need help understanding or applying them to your game, get some private coaching.
+Anyone who doesn't have a clear understanding of these tips will obviously have difficulty applying them.
+If you need help understanding or applying them to your game, consider getting some private coaching.